 The first few weeks of your puppy's life have been a wild ride.
 New people, new places, an endless cycle of vaccinations - your pup’s been dealing with a lot.
 By the time he or she arrives at their home-to-be, their stress levels are bound to be at an all-time high.

 Which is why at this stage in the journey, continuity is king.
 Introducing any new foods too soon or too quickly could rock the boat - not to mention your pup’s tum.
-(We’ll delve into this a bit further down).
+(I’ll delve into this a bit further down).

 That said, if there is a food that you believe better meets your puppy's nutrition needs, then you should definitely feel free to transition him or her onto it… just so long as you follow these three golden rules.